This also applies to cable, chain, and webbing.

 vRigger will automatically resize large images to conserve memory.
 After inserting a picture, you may want to resize it.

 As shown in the above video, if you insert picture to use as a background image, you can lock the picture so it ignores your mouse clicks.

-Large pictures consume a significant amount of memory in vRigger.
+Large pictures consume a significant amount of memory.
 Inserting a lot of large pictures will degrade vRigger's performance.